goonstation/goonstation/.github/CONTRIBUTOR_GUIDELINES.md

 If two people leave reviews that approve the requested changes, then the PR automatically gains the `S-Ready-For-Final-Review` label, which is a signal for devs to review it themselves and possibly merge it.

+Here's a very basic checklist you can run through when reviewing pull requests (obviously you don't have to do them all in order, and some only apply to certain PRs):
+- Is changelog in the PR description written correctly?
+Are the correct labels applied?
+Does the PR description in general follow the standard format?
+- Are all the checks passing?
+- Do sprites look good? `Icondiffbot`` in the checks section can help you see the sprite changes easily.
+- Do any added sounds sound good?
+- Are licenses on everything as they have to be?
+Especially important for ported features.
+- Think about balance and about whether it fits thematically and mechanically with the game.
+Is it something we want in the game in the first place?
+Possibly apply an `Input-Wanted` or a `controversial` tag if it's not clear.
+- Read the code to see if there aren't direct bugs.
+- Read the code to see if there aren't weird non-obvious buggy interactions with other stuff.
+- Read the code to see if there aren't missed checks, edge cases, input verification security checks etc.
+- Is the code formatting and cleanliness good enough?
+Does it adhere to the Goonstation code guidelines (e.g. not using magic numbers, not using `.len`, etc.)?
+- Does it actually work?
+If you can be bothered, you can checkout the code locally and test it to see if it works as it should.
+- Other misc stuff (e.g. Is the sound cache rebuilt if new sounds were added?
+Are there no accidental other changes like removed sprites?
+Did all the merge conflicts resolutions work properly and not revert things?)
+- Could something be done better?
+Is there anything new that we could teach the PR submitter on an example of their own code?
+A more optimal way to do things?

+While it all comes to a developer's opinion at the end of the day, reviewing code is still extremely helpful for streamlining the final review process.

 ## License

 ### What if I change my mind about my contributions being published?